civictechdc/repower-dmv/README.md

 **If you are prompted for a username and password when you try to use the CMS admin panel locally you probably aren't running the Decap server.**

-The Decap-CMS config file used for the local environment is [app/content/local-config.yml](./app/content/local-config.yml).
+The Decap-CMS backend is configured in [app/content/local-backend.yml](./app/content/local-backend.yml).

 #### Implementation and Configuration

 The implementation is somewhat complicated so it's described here:

 - There are custom routes implemented for the `/admin/` and `/admin/config.yml` paths.
 They have logic which checks the `DEPLOY_ENV` environment variable and if it is not set to one of `local` or `content` then they simply return 404.
 This is the case for all deployed environments except for the content environment.
+- `/admin/` path:
+  - when `DEPLOY_ENV` is set to `content` or `local`, returns some static HTML which then serves the DecapCMS frontend from a CDN cache.
+The HTML is copy/pasted from the Decap-CMS setup docs.
+- `/admin/config.yml` path:
-- If the `DEPLOY_ENV` value is set to `content` then [app/content/content-config.yml](./app/content/content-config.yml) is returned by the `/admin/config.yml` path.
+  - If the `DEPLOY_ENV` value is set to `content` then [app/content/content-backend.yml](./app/content/content-backend.yml) is merged with [app/content/config.yml](./app/content/config.yml) and returned.
-- If the `DEPLOY_ENV` value is set to `local` then [app/content/local-config.yml](./app/content/local-config.yml) is returned by the `/admin/config.yml` path.
+  - If the `DEPLOY_ENV` value is set to `local` then [app/content/local-backend.yml](./app/content/local-backend.yml) is merged with [app/content/config.yml](./app/content/config.yml) and returned.
-- The `/admin/` path, when `DEPLOY_ENV` is set to a valid value, returns some static HTML which then serves the DecapCMS frontend from a CDN cache.

 #### Managing Content in the CMS

 In order for content to be managed by the CMS it needs to be configured.
 That means:

-1. Making sure the information architecture is defined in [app/content/content-config.yml](./app/content/content-config.yml) and [app/content/local-config.yml](./app/content/local-config.yml).
+1. Making sure the information architecture is defined in [app/content/config.yml](./app/content/config.yml).
 2. Storing the content strings in a JSON file inside the [app/content/](./app/content/) directory.
 3. Where the content is used in the application, import it from the relevant JSON file using the appropriate key.
 You can import entire JSON files like this: `import content from "../content/apply.json";`